Kaesong Industrial Region: Planned final phase

 The park was expected to be complete in 2012, covering 65 km^{2} and employing 700,000 people.
 The plan also called for a supporting zone, roughly a third the size of the industrial zone, that was meant for life-quality operations.
 Specifically, this meant the creation of residential areas, hospitals, shopping centers, and even a proposed theme park to attract tourists.

 Organization

-The Kaesong Industrial Park is run by a South Korean committee that has a 50-year lease that began in 2004.
+The Kaesong Industrial Park used to be run by a South Korean committee that has a 50-year lease that began in 2004.
 Hyundai Asan, a division of South Korean conglomerate Hyundai, was hired by Pyongyang to develop the land.
-The firms take advantage of low-cost labor available in the North to compete with China to create low-end goods such as shoes, clothes, and watches.
+The firms took advantage of low-cost labor available in the North to compete with China to create low-end goods such as shoes, clothes, and watches.

 In 2006, Park Suhk-sam, senior economist at the Bank of Korea, predicted the industrial zone could create 725,000 jobs and generate $500 million in annual wage income for the North Korean economy by 2012.
 Five years later, another $1.78 billion would be earned from annual corporate taxes levied on South Korean companies participating in the industrial project.